Drool Rash vs Eczema: How to Tell the Difference

 - LOW SHRINKAGE: Pre-washing technology makes the shrinkage of our baby burp cloths lower than similar products.
 High-temperature washing or drying will cause slight shrinkage, but will recover soon after the next normal temperature wash.

 - SOFT AND ABSORBENT: The fluffy structure of muslin burp cloths provides a comfortable and breathable effect.
-Large 20”X10” offers maximum coverage, absorbs drools and spills in seconds, keeping cloths dry and comfy.
+Large 20”X10” size provides maximum coverage, absorbs drools and spills in seconds, keeping cloths dry and comfy.

 - WIDE APPLICATIONS: The baby muslin cloths can be applied as burp rags, baby bibs, baby washcloths and towels, baby wipes or cloth diapers, a must-have for burping, teething or spitting up!